xyOz-dev/Roo-Code-Docs/docs/features/shell-integration.md

 <img src="/img/shell-integration/shell-integration-12.png" alt="Roo Code's recommended inline terminal in action" width="600" />
 *Example of Roo Code's recommended inline terminal.*

-Roo Code provides several settings to fine-tune how it interacts with terminals.
-Access these in the Roo Code sidebar under Settings → Terminal.

 ## Terminal Integration Settings

+Roo Code provides settings to fine-tune how it interacts with terminals.
+To access these settings:
+1. Click the <Codicon name="gear" /> icon in the top-right corner of the Roo Code sidebar.
+2. In the settings pane that opens, select the "Terminal" group from the left-hand menu.

 ### Basic Settings